This Week in FRC - Jan 12, 2024

 For the past week, the business department has been tirelessly planning and preparing for the numerous FIRST Robotics awards that can be won at the tournaments, including the principal award, the Impact award.
 Our business members have begun drafts for the many prompts that need to be answered for the Impact award.
 They have also started brainstorming ideas for the Impact award video while reviewing past videos.
 Furthermore, the members have finished storyboarding for the Offseason Recap video, which will be filmed and eventually uploaded to our team’s very own Youtube channel: 7419 Tech Support.

-If there are any questions, please email [email protected].
+If there are any questions, please email qls7419leadership@gmail.com.
 Check out our Instagram, 7419tech, for more frequent updates as well as our Youtube channel, 7419 Tech Support, for long form informational videos about our team.
 Our team is super excited for the season ahead, and we can’t wait to update everyone more in the future!